JMBM Corporate Law Newsletter / Winter 2010

 Creditors’ Rights: California Now Allows Personal Property Judgment Liens to be Extended for more than Five Years

 Dick Rogan’s latest column examines recent changes to California’s property judgment laws and what it means for lenders.
 “Starting on January 1, 2010, California will finally bring its personal property judgment lien into parity with its real property judgment lien.
 The practical effect of the new law is to allow a judgment creditor to file a continuation statement to extend a judgment lien.”

 Employee Monitoring in an Electronic Age

-Maryam Maleki and Louise Ann Fernandez explore the issues arising from monitoring employees’ online activities and what steps employers can take to make sure their employees are aware of company policies regarding online monitoring.
-"While there appears to be a great latitude, whether an employer can monitor employees is, in actuality, a fact-specific inquiry dependent upon the analysis of specific company practices."
+Maryam Maleki explores the issues arising from monitoring employees’ online activities and what steps employers can take to make sure their employees are aware of company policies regarding online monitoring.
+“While there appears to be a great latitude, whether an employer can monitor employees is, in actuality, a fact-specific inquiry dependent upon the analysis of specific company practices.”